Current Research Areas

 Knowledge management is the process of creating, sharing, using, and managing an organization’s knowledge and information.
 Its main objective is to enhance the organization’s efficiency and competitiveness by leveraging knowledge effectively.
 The following are some of the key components of knowledge management:

-Knowledge sharing: This involves fostering a culture that encourages collaboration and information sharing among employees, and implementing technology to facilitate this.
+2. Knowledge sharing: This involves fostering a culture that encourages collaboration and information sharing among employees and implementing technology to facilitate these processes.

-Knowledge preservation: Ensuring knowledge is stored and protected so it remains easily accessible and usable in the future.
+4. Knowledge preservation: Ensuring that knowledge is stored and protected so that it remains readily accessible and usable in the future.

 Workforce Innovation